maxitg/SetReplace/README.md

 * `"DestroyerEvents"` shows which event has this edge as an input.
 Note that even though multiple matches could be possible that involve a particular edge, in the current implementation only one of these matches will be used (see `"EventOrderingFunction"` option on how to control which match to use).
 * `"Generations"` shows how many layers of predecessors a given edge has.
 * `"Rules"` is an exact copy of the `WolframModel` input.
-* `"MaxCompleteGenerations"` shows the smallest generation such that the final state does not contain any matches composed solely of expressions from this generation.
+* `"MaxCompleteGenerations"` shows the largest generation in which no matches are possible that only involve expressions of this or earlier generations.
 In this particular case, it is the same as the largest generation of any edge, but it might be different if a more elaborate [step specification](#step-limiters) is used.
 * `"TerminationReason"` shows the reason evaluation was stopped.
 See the [`"TerminationReason"`](#terminationreason) property for more details.
 * Finally, `"EventRuleIDs"` shows which rule was used for each event.
 It's rather boring in this particular case as only one rule is used in this example.